 ** Measures any HIV proteins in the body as well as antibodies (4th generation test)

 What is this tool?

-The HIV Window Period Table of Probabilities tool was developed to help clinicians doing pre-test counseling with patients who may have been exposed to HIV.
+The HIV Window Period Table of Probabilities tool was developed to help clinicians doing HIV pre-test discussion with individuals who may have been exposed to HIV.

 Because the types of HIV tests available are changing, and the window periods associated with these tests are getting shorter, counseling patients about the best time to test for HIV can be challenging.Read More ⌄

-- On one hand, diagnosing HIV as soon as possible after infection means patients can be advised on how to prevent transmission when their viral load is high.
+- On the one hand, diagnosing HIV as soon as possible after infection means individuals can be advised on how to prevent transmission when their viral load is high.

 - On the other hand, many clinicians choose to wait three months after a possible exposure to HIV, by which time the chance of a false negative result is less than 1%.

-Balancing these priorities can be challenging for clinicians and difficult for patients to understand.
+Balancing these priorities can be challenging for clinicians and difficult for individuals to understand.
 The Table of Probabilities tool was designed to give the probability of a false negative test result if a patient has HIV.
-This information may help clinicians and patients decide the best time to test for HIV.
+This information may help clinicians and individuals decide the best time to test for HIV.

-The tool should be used when a patient can give an approximate date of when they were potentially exposed to HIV.
-It is not useful for patients who have unprotected sex or other higher risk sexual activities on a regular basis.
+The tool should be used when an individual can give an approximate date of when they were potentially exposed to HIV.
+It is not useful for people who have unprotected sex or other higher risk sexual activities on a regular basis.

 More information can be found about the development of the tool here.Read Less ⌃